zranger1/PixelTeleporter/README.md

 WS2812 w/RGB order.
 Don't forget to set the start index for each channel you're using.
 For now, PixelTeleporter acts as a single expansion board supporting a maximum of 2048 pixels.
 - To run one of the processing examples, replace the IP address in the processing sketch with your ESP board's IP, set up your Pixelblaze appropriately, and go!
-The Pixelblaze version of PixelTeleporter emulates an 8 channel expansion board, so

 The examples will give you a good start towards building your own virtual LED objects.